 Usually the first Saturday in February, the Mid-Winter Festival transforms the Takoma Park Middle School into a festival site, with two dance floors, a storytelling room, a jams room, four rooms for intimate concerts and workshops, and the "big stage" in the school cafeteria.
 There are crafts for sale and unscheduled hallway shenanigans, frequently involving local Morris teams.

-Daytime programs run from noon to 6 pm; there's a brief break for dinner (6 to 7:30), then at 7:30 there's both a concert AND a dance and you may participate in both.
+Daytime programs run from noon to 6 pm; there's a brief break (6-7:30) for dinner on your own (the Subway food providers will close at 6:30), then at 7:30 there's both a concert AND a dance and you may participate in both.

 Check out schedules from previous years to get an idea of what it is all about: Previous Mid-Winter Festival Schedules